 The right pool depth creates better safety, more fun, and lasting value for your investment.
 Your depth choice affects who can use the pool, how they use it, and how much you’ll enjoy it for years to come.

 Plan carefully and seek expert help when designing your pool.
 Consider all the activities you want to enjoy and all the people who will use your pool.
-What kind of pool experience do you want?
-Start with the depth.
+Picture your perfect pool day—who’s using it, how they’re playing, what feels safe.
+Then lock in the depth that makes it real.
+Ready to design your perfect pool?
+Download our free pool depth planning checklist or consult a certified pool designer to finalize your specs.